-- As a contracted health care provider with Amerigroup, our expectation is for you and your staff to gain and continually increase your knowledge of, and ability to support, the values, beliefs and needs of diverse cultures. - This results in effective care and services for all people by taking into account each person's values, reality conditions and linguistic needs.
+- As a contracted healthcare provider with Amerigroup District of Columbia, Inc. we expect for you and your staff to gain and continually increase your knowledge of, and ability to support, the values, beliefs, and needs of diverse cultures. - This results in effective care and services for all people by considering each person's values, conditions, and linguistic needs.